-He can next be seen in Fox’s “Widows,” directed by Steve McQueen which will premiere at the 2018 Toronto Film Festival.
+He can also be seen in Fox’s “Widows,” directed by Steve McQueen which premiered at the 2018 Toronto Film Festival.
 In March 2019 he can been seen in the Live Action film, “Dumbo,” directed by Tim Burton.

 In 2009, Farrell won a Golden Globe for his role in Martin McDonagh’s “In Bruges” and re-teamed with McDonagh in2012 for “Seven Psychopaths.”
 Other past work includes “Fantastic Beats and Where to Find Them,” “Miss Julie”; “Saving Mr. Banks”; “Winter’s Tale”; “Dead Man Down”; “Total Recall”; Peter Weir’s “The Way Back”; “London Boulvard”; “Fright Night”; the Waner Bros. comedy “Horrible Bosses”; “Ondine”.
 His other films include Gavin O’Conner’s “Pride and Glory”; “Miami Vice”; Oliver Stone’s “Alexander”; Terrence Malick’s “The New World”; “Ask the Dust”, "The Recruit"; “A Home at the End of the World,” based on the Michael Cunningham novel, and two roles in Joel Schumacher's films "Phone Booth" and "Tigerland."
 Other film credits include “Minority Report,” “Daredevil,” “American Outlaws,” “SWAT,” and “Intermission.”
 In 2015, he made his TV debut in the second season of HBO’s “True Detective.”